dsnanayakkara/book-manager-app/README.md

 2. Get the auth token:
    - Select the `GET:/api/v1/auth/token` endpoint that returns a JWT token for authenticating the rest of the endpoints.
    - This endpoint itself is authenticated with basic auth that uses username and password.
-   - It's required to provide the username and password details as seen in the screen shot.
-(Included in the postman project).
+   - It's required to provide the username and password details.
+Use Auth user credentials which will be provided through email.
    - Run the endpoint and Copy the "token" attribute from the response.
 3. Register Borrower:
    - Select the POST:/api/v1/borrower endpoint to create a borrower in the system.